Pterostylis montana: Description

-Pterostylis montana is a terrestrial, perennial, deciduous, herb with an underground tuber and which often grows in small colonies.
+Pterostylis montana is a terrestrial, perennial, deciduous, herb with an underground tuber, and often grows in small colonies.
 Flowering plants have a single green flower with translucent white stripes on a flowering stem 30-350 mm tall with up to six stem leaves which are strongly keeled.
 The stem leaves are linear to lance-shaped increasing in size up to stem to the largest which are 140-180 mm long and about 10 mm wide.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The dorsal sepal is 18-30 mm tall, erect near its base but suddenly curves forward with a short tip slightly longer than the petals.
 The lateral sepals are more or less erect, spread apart from each other with short, narrow tips projecting slightly above the galea with a broad V-shaped sinus between them and a wide gap between them and the galea.
 The labellum is reddish-green, darker near its tip, flattened with a central ridge and its tip is twisted to one side.
 Flowering occurs from September to December.